zricky2/stockeduwebsite/README.md

 Ex: localhost:8080
 Create a new database by clicking New on the left side of the screen.

+You can use any program you prefer to run and edit the code.
+I used Visual Studio Code for this project.
 Some of the files are incomplete so you can add on to it.
+Make sure you understand the code before you start editing.
+Have fun coding.